Frydac/VoicePackCombiner/README.md

 When an achievement is triggered, Recursion RTST will randomly play one of the grouped sounds for that achievment.

 When the combined voicepack is in use, it can be edited like a normal voicepack via the voicepack editor menu of the Recursion RTST client (Tools->Options->Audio->Configure).
-Note that when you add or remove a voicepack, the combined voicepack will be recombined and any changes will be overwritten.
+Note that when you remove a voicepack from the list, the combined voicepack will be recreated from the source voice pack files, and any changes will be overwritten.
-If you which to alter anything, do that right before you publish/export the voicepack.
-Then newly exported voicepack can then again be used to combine with more voicepacks.

-The combined voicepack can be exported as a new single voicepack by clicking the "Export Combined VoicePack" button on the VoicePackCombiner window.
+The combined voicepack can be exported/published as a new single voicepack by clicking the "Export Combined VoicePack" button on the VoicePackCombiner window.

 Have fun!